Ganymede-Bio/website-docusaurus/docs/nodes/Tag/Input_Param.md

 ### Node Description

 Reads input parameter into Flow.
-Useful when downstream nodes need access to a input parameter specified by the _flow_ runner.
+Useful when downstream nodes need access to a input parameter specified by the Flow runner.

 ### Node Attributes